rhoticity/tpg-roadtrip-bingo/prompts.md

 - A vehicle with three or more bumper stickers
 - Any Canadian license plate
 - Any Mexican license plate
-- Any international license plate (not US, Canada, Mexico)
 - A sign marking a city, county, or state border
 - Any historical marker or plaque
 - Any wildlife/animal warning sign